aneziac/aneziac.github.io/resume/resume.typ

     _HiveTop_\
     #term[Jun 2024 --- Aug 2024][Berlin, Germany]

-    - Developed key pages of a frontend platform using `Vue` and `Tailwind` with `Primevue` components
+    - Developed key pages, such as a graph dashboard for device telemetry, of a frontend platform using `Vue` and `Tailwind` with `Primevue` components
     - Created REST endpoints in the `Rust` backend to facilitate data transmission from embedded devices
-    - Architected major elements of the CI / CD, linting, and other tooling setups
+    - Architected major elements of our CI / CD setup, using Github actions, `ESLint`, and `mypy`

     === STEM Center Tutor \
     _Cañada College_\